 Safe: Now with the mentioned above, yes claiming to be paraben free, then having 2 products with parabens in them is a then not the truth; so a few minus points for them.
 I do believe that the body butter was a older version possibly before they made that claim but I would check labels still if you are concerned with that kind of thing.
 But still being mostly paraben free is good, and being gluten free is great for those with severe gluten allergies.

 It is also THC FREE, which is why it is safe.
 This is where I do believe lots of confusion comes from.

-So I will try in a non nerdy and simpler way explain the difference between Hemp and Marijuana.
+So I will try in a non nerdy and simpler way explain the difference between Hemp and Cannabis.

 Both come from the same plant: Cannabis Sativa L.

 What separates them is industrial hemp(which is used in food and other products like Hempz) has 0.3% THC to begin with.
 Once they go through the manufacturing process and are washed and pressed, the final product or resin is free of any psychoactive compounds or tetrahydroconnabinol (THC).(ratical.com) Canadian content regulations for industrial hemp is THC content of under 0.3%.

 Industrial hemp also has more Cannabidol (CBD).
 Which has show when there are higher amounts of CBD they counteract and reduce the levels of THC.

 When you buy “weed” (from wherever/whomever depending on where you live) these cannabis plants are cultivated in a totally different way, with special growing situations which make the plant produce more THC and eugenics has helped produce varied strains with different psychoactive effects (getting a body buzz vs not being depressed).